PROGRAMS & SERVICES

 This long-term program utilizes state and federal agencies, Metropolitan Council Environmental Services, state universities, and local partners to collect data on water quality and flow to calculate pollutant loads.

 Koochiching SWCD began monitoring for this program in 2012, collecting data at 4 sites between the Little Fork River and Big Fork River.
 Data collection efforts later expanded to 6 sites, including the Rat Root River.
-In 2018, this program will be expanded to 9 sites.
+In 2018, this program was expanded to 9 sites.